greasy-sandwich/DNSLA/README.md

 Any responsibility on the use of this software is rejected and will be on the user's own since the moment it's downloaded.

 ## Execution
-To test the software you'll need to configure Kapacitor, Chronograf and Influx.
+To test the software you'll need to install Kapacitor, Chronograf and Influx.
+After that you need to configure Chronograf and Kapacitor with its alarms:
+- Create an Influx user (remember username and password).
+- Go to http://localhost:8888 and connect your Influx database.
+The connection URL should be already present but if it's not use http://localhost:8086.
+Then insert Influx's username and password.
+- Choose a dashboard (you can skip this part or choose a random one, it's not important).
+- Connect your Kapacitor instance.
+Kapacitor's URL should be already present but if it's not use http://localhost:9092.
+Then insert username and password (you can use Influx's ones).
-To do that you must install them all and then go to http://localhost:8888 The software can be executed by opening a shell (it was used on a bash), changing the cwd to _src_ and typing:
+- You should now be on Chronograf's main page.
+Go to Alerting (exclamation point icon), choose "build alert rule", The software can be executed by opening a shell (it was used on a bash), changing the cwd to _src_ and typing:
 ```python3 dla.py -i <string:network_interface> -s <int:sample>```.
 We also recommend to use -ign option to get a faster .pcap analysis.